 Ridge Wallet Review: Carbon Fiber

 The Ridge Wallet Aluminum is already designed to be lighter and thinner than any wallet you’ve ever had, but the Ridge Wallet Carbon Fiber is lighter and thinner still.
 The Aluminum weighs 2oz while the Carbon Fiber comes in at an astonishingly light 1.6oz—that’s the weight of a golf ball!

 All Ridge Wallets measure 86 x 54 x 6mm and hold between 1 to 12 cards with a replaceable elastic.
 They block RFID signals to protect against identity theft and have two options: a money clip or cash strap.

 The Ridge Carbon Fiber actually comes in two varieties, Carbon Fiber and Forged Carbon, and each has a distinct look.
-Carbon fiber is made from sheets filled with resin and has a ‘weaved’ look, while the forged carbon is squeezed to form any shape.
+Carbon fiber is made from sheets filled with resin and has a ‘weaved’ look3, while the forged carbon is squeezed to form any shape.
 The forged carbon Ridge Wallet features a neat pattern that looks like brush strokes.

 Ridge Wallet Review: Titanium

 If you’re looking for a slightly heftier metal, the Ridge Wallet Titanium fits the bill.
 A little heftier at 2.5oz, the titanium comes with all the features of the aluminum and carbon fibre, but made with hand torched and hardened Grade 5v titanium.